 Exploration – Overview

-Located 1.3 miles down trend to the southwest from Cactus, ASCU’s 100%-owned Parks/Salyer project demonstrates the same geological characteristics.
-Parks/Salyer is part of the same high grade porphyry copper system as Cactus and is located within a northwest trending horst block of mineralised bedrock covered by younger conglomerates.
+Located 1.3 miles down trend to the southwest from Cactus, ASCU’s 100%-owned Parks/Salyer Project is at an exploration stage.
 The Project is located on Arizona Sonoran-owned land contiguous to Cactus and provides an opportunity to organically grow Arizona Sonoran’s copper resources and mine life at the Project, leveraging off planned Cactus infrastructure and equipment.